kritika0237/chessmate/README.md

 ## Introduction

 Chessmate is an innovative online multiplayer chess game that not only lets you play chess but also engage with your opponents through integrated chat and video call features.
-Whether you want to set up private games with friends or join public rooms to challenge new opponents, Chessmate provides a seamless and engaging user experience.

 ## Features

 - **Create rooms and play**: Set up private games with friends or join public rooms to challenge new opponents.
 - **Real-time Chat**: Engage with your opponents through our integrated chat feature.
 - **Video Call**: Make your games more interactive with face-to-face video calls.
-- **Interactive UI**: Enjoy a seamless and engaging user experience.
+- **Interactive UI**: Enjoy a seamless and engaging user experience.npmnpm run dev
-- **Cross platform**: Play on any device with a consistent experience.
 - **Full-stack application**: Secure authentication and user-friendly interfaces ensure a smooth experience for all users.

 ## Demo